cloud-parrot/cloud-parrot.github.io/_posts/2020-12-17-Docker-Containers.md

 I like to think them as a crazy fast lightweight microcomputers, and In this context please don't let word 'micro' fool you because they are and they can be as powerful as you want them to be and similar to a VM they would have their own OS, their own CPU processes, their own memory, their own network and the most important thing is they are quaratined, they are isolated and they are secure.

+**Follow the screenshot tutorial of Linode and play with Docker and Docker Containers**

+*If you don't have an account on Linode then you gonna need one.
+(Its free account gives you $100 credit)*

 ![PS!](/img/linode1.png)

+*Go to the Marketplace and scrll down to Docker*

 ![PS!](/img/linode2.png)